Optimizing Data Augmentation Policy Through Random Unidimensional Search: Experiments

 \item In every dataset we hold out 5k training samples as evaluation data for selecting the best $r$.
 After selecting $r$, we put the hold-out set back into the training set and train again.
 We then record the test performance at the end of that final training. \end{enumerate}

 The final test results of RUA are shown in Table \ref{tbl:results}, where our performance scores are from an average of 10 independent runs.
 The results of previous methods including the baseline, AA, Fast AA, PBA, and RA are taken from previous work \cite{randAugment}.
 The best accuracies for each column are highlighted in bold.
+The search space and the number of iterations reqired by each method is shown in Table \ref{tbl:efficiency}, with the best highlighted in bold.

-As demonstrated in Table \ref{tbl:results}, RUA achieved equal or better test scores than previous state-of-the-art methods on 4 out of 5 tasks, while reducing the search space by an order of magnitude.
+As demonstrated in Table \ref{tbl:results}, RUA achieved equal or better test scores than previous state-of-the-art methods on 4 out of 5 tasks.
 For the Cifar10 tasks, we are equivalent to the best prior methods, with one-tailed t-test p-values of 0.0017 and 0.034.
 For Cifar100 and ImageNet our performance exceeds that of prior methods, with one-tailed t-test p-values of 0.002 and 0.039.
 On SVHN, despite being outperformed by RandAugment, RUA nonetheless achieved competitive performance on par with AutoAugment.

+In addition to the performance, RUA also managed to reduce the search space by an order of magnitude and cut the training iteration requirements of the previous best method by more than 2x as shown in Table \ref{tbl:efficiency}.
+This proved that the method could optimize the augmentation policy more efficiently than prior methods while achieving equivalent or better results.